NicosNicolaou16/NicosNicolaou16/README.md

 ### Hi there 👋, I am Nicos Nicolaou and welcome to my GitHub profile.
 I am from Nicosia, Cyprus.
-I am pasionate Senior Software Engeering, Android and Flutter Developer.
+I am passionate Senior Software Engineering, Android and Flutter Developer.
 I love to writing code, trying and learning new technologies about Android Native and Flutter, so I can improve and expand my coding skills!
 ### I love my 👨‍👩‍👧‍👦👨‍💻🎸🐶🖥🎮🪐
 ### Check below my open source projects/libraries/packages and any feedback is welcome 😉👇